namson0482/kafka_websocket_docker/README.md

 - This docker will run Kafka and Websocket to show Sale Report.
 - It already tested on 4 computers
-  + MAC OS Ventura(Chip Intel) passed.
+  + MACOS Ventura(Chip Intel) passed.
   + Window 10 passed.
-  + MAC OS Ventura(Chip M1): I test on 2 MAC computers then 1 computer passed and other one fail.
+  + MACOS Ventura(Chip M1): I tested on 2 MAC computers then 1 computer passed and other one failed.
 - Please view my video clip in this repository.
 File name is sale_report_720.mov

 ### Services
-- Websocket Producer Service: read psv file and produce message.
+- Websocket Producer Service: read psv file and produce messages.
-- Websocket Consumer Service: consume message and write raws data to file.
+- Websocket Consumer Service: consume messages and write raws data to file.
-- Websocket frontend: Display sale report
+- Websocket frontend: Display sale report.
-- Kafdrop Container: kafka management
+- Kafdrop Container: kafka management.
-- Schema-registry Container: define the structure of data
+- Schema-registry Container: define the structure of data.
-- Control-Center Container: kafka management
+- Control-Center Container: kafka management.
-- Kafka is Message Broker
+- Kafka is Message Broker.
-- Zookeeper
+- Zookeeper.

 ### Prerequisites
 - The computer must install Docker in advance.